FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/cg_unmanaged_prod.md

 {
-    "title": "Create a flow using an unmanaged product", "linkTitle": "Create a flow using an unmanaged product", "weight": "170"
+    "title": "Create a Transfer CFT flow with an unmanaged product ", "linkTitle": "Create a flow using an unmanaged product", "weight": "170"
 }This page describes how to create a Transfer CFT flow in Central Governance using an unmanaged product and mutual authentication (SSL) for a secure transfer.
-You may want to become familiar with [PeSIT concepts](../../../protocols_start_here/about_pesit), parameters such as [NSPART](../../../c_intro_userinterfaces/command_summary/parameter_intro/nspart), [NRPART](../../../c_intro_userinterfaces/command_summary/parameter_intro/nrpart), and [SAP](../../../c_intro_userinterfaces/command_summary/parameter_intro/sap), prior to starting the procedure, or refer to the [parameter overview](#configur) in this page.
+You may want to become familiar with [PeSIT concepts](../../protocols_start_here/about_pesit), parameters such as [NSPART](../../c_intro_userinterfaces/command_summary/parameter_intro/nspart), [NRPART](../../c_intro_userinterfaces/command_summary/parameter_intro/nrpart), and [SAP](../../c_intro_userinterfaces/command_summary/parameter_intro/sap), prior to starting the procedure, or refer to the [parameter overview](#Configur) in this page.

 ## You will need...